Delphiniki/MyScripts/veeam_backup_cloud.md

 # (Replace ID with the snapshot ID from step 1)
 docker exec restic_veeam_uploader restic restore [SNAPSHOT_ID] --target /mnt/Tank/restore-test/ --include /data/LatestBackup

+# That way the files will land at: /mnt/Tank/restore-test/data/LatestBackup/

 ```

 Now that the file is back on your NAS, you treat it like a local backup.